What We Fund

 The urgency of dealing with climate change, unsustainable consumption, and loss of biodiversity are the overall themes for the V. Kann Rasmussen Foundation.

-We primarily work in the United States, but only on national and international level issues.
+We work primarily in the United States, but only on national and international level issues.
 Any non-US funding must be multinational in scope and not focus on any specific country, region, or continent.

 We favor projects that: